FeeeDz/TryHackMe-The_Cod_Caper-WriteUp/README.md

 **Question 1:** What is the interesting path of the interesting suid file <br>

 <p> My solution: <br>
-first connect to the ssh with the ssh key found in <br>
+first connect to the ssh with the ssh key found in </p>

 > /home/pingu/.ssh/id_rsa

 ![ls - a](https://user-images.githubusercontent.com/67475596/103492276-fcfd0c80-4e29-11eb-8fcb-04dd1ae3199c.png)